The Abstraction Trap: When Policy Engines Lie

 3) The 60-Second "Blip"

 We built a redundant fabric: A side and B side, designed for instant failover.
-In theory, failover is a non-event.
+In testing, it wasn't.

 During a controlled failover event, traffic went dark for roughly a minute.
-In a lab, a minute is a glitch.
-In production, it's an outage.
 The culprit wasn't the UCS hardware—it was the upstream switching behavior: convergence and edge-port configuration that treated legitimate failover like a suspicious new topology.

 We didn't sign off until failover was measured, repeated, and improved.
-The acceptance target wasn't "seems fine."
-It was a number: a single dropped ping during failover.
+The acceptance target was: a single dropped ping during failover.

 Takeaway: Redundancy is not a checkbox.
 Redundancy is measured loss.